0x5bfa/FluentHub/README.md

   <img width="128" src="https://getbadgecdn.azureedge.net/images/English_L.png" alt="GetItFromMicrosoft" />
 </a>

 > **Warning**</br>**The app available on the store does not work properly.** Due to this issue, we have no plan to publish app packages yet.
-We are tracking this from [#138](https://github.com/fluenthub-community/FluentHub/issues/138).
 You need to build from source, see [building-from-source](https://github.com/fluenthub-community/FluentHub/blob/main/docs/build-from-source.md).
+We do apologize for any inconvenience caused.

 ## Screenshots